reinaRHL/weather_prediction/README.md

 This project will ask 3 questions and there are 3 programs to answer each question:
 1. Can we use image to describe the current weather condition?
-2. Can we use image to predict height of the ride and the time of day?
+2. Can we use image to predict height of the tide and the time of day?
 3. Can we use image to predict rain/snow next day?

 Libraries